wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	-   Automobile Comments - Text Area

-Make sure to save the entity after you add the new fields.
+1. Make sure to save the entity after you add the new fields.

-When you are done adding the data steps, make sure to select the update button in the ribbon as we did in step 14.
-Your completed stage 2 should look like the screenshot below.
+1. When you are done adding the data steps, make sure to select the **Update** button in the ribbon.
+Your completed Stage 2 should look like the screenshot below.

 ![Second stage added](../media/20-second-stage-added.png)